Included in this issue:

 Maria Ibrahim, a kidney doctor in training, explains the vital role of statistics and statistical analysis in transplant medicine: from matching donor organs to patients, to helping doctors and patients discuss the risks and benefits of a life‐changing operation.

 Significance magazine has opened its archives for access by the public.
-The magazine’s volumes 1-16 from 2019 are available to read, free of charge.
+The magazine’s volumes 1-16 are available to read, free of charge.
 Further, all magazine content will be made freely available one year after its initial publication.
 RSS and ASA members and subscribers will continue to enjoy exclusive access to the latest magazine content.

 Significance is a bi-monthly magazine for anyone interested in statistics and the analysis and interpretation of data.
 Its aim is to communicate and demonstrate in an entertaining, thought provoking and non-technical way the practical use of statistics in all walks of life, and to show informatively and authoritatively how statistics benefit society.
 It is published on behalf of the Royal Statistical Society and the American Statistical Association.More Details